Salmon Cabbage Yogurt Traybake

 1. Preheat oven to 200°C (400°F).
 Line a large baking tray with parchment paper.

-2. Mix yogurt, minced garlic, dill, salt, and pepper in a bowl.
+2. In a bowl, mix low-fat yogurt, minced garlic, dried dill, salt, and pepper until smooth.

-4. Nestle salmon fillets skin-side down between cabbage wedges.
-Spoon remaining yogurt mixture over salmon.
+3. Nestle the salmon fillets skin-side down between the cabbage wedges, then spoon the remaining yogurt mixture over the salmon.

 Notes